ArduPilot/ardupilot_wiki/common/source/docs/common-non-gps-navigation-landing-page.rst

 .. note::

-   The low cost IMUs (accelerometers, gyros, compass) used in most flight controllers drift too quickly to allow position estimation without an external velocity or position source.
+   The low cost IMUs (accelerometers, gyros, compass) used in most autopilots drift too quickly to allow position estimation without an external velocity or position source.
 In other words, low-cost IMUs on their own are not sufficient for estimating position